tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "We don't know," Summer said.
 “Five days, maybe.”

 "I don't– Some of it I remember.
 Not in order."
 Iris muttered.
-"There are pieces I can access and pieces I can't.
-I know I was somewhere with people.
-I know I walked a long way.
+"I was somewhere with people and I walked a long way.
 I know I ended up here and couldn't go further."

 "I heard things," she continued.
 "People talking about it.
 I don't know what I–" She stopped.
 "I don't know what happened.
 I don't know if I—"

 "We don't know either," Cecile said.

 "It followed us," Iris said.
-"Out of the facility.
-Out of that room.
+"Followed me.
+Out of the facility.
 The night we went down there– whatever was in that chapel had been waiting and it attached and I don't–" She pressed her hands flat on the ground.
 "I don't know how much longer I can take it."
 She looked at all of us, then at the dark between the trees.

 While she spoke, Summer kept scanning the tree line with the flashlight in slow movements.